udacity/DSND_Term1/README.md

 ## finding_donors

-The `finding_donors` folder is intended as a submission for grading.
-It is originally a copy of `p1_charityml`.
+The `finding_donors` folder is intended as a submission for grading (the name is required for the submission).
+It is originally a copy of `p1_charityml.orig`.

-See the README.md file in the finding_donors folder for additional details.
+See the README.md file in the finding_donors folder for additional details, and submission guidelines.

 ## Original Readme and licensing